FormidableLabs/victory/ISSUE_TEMPLATE.md

 * [ ] I've searched open issues to make sure I'm not opening a duplicate issue

 ### The Problem

 Describe the issue you're seeing, and what you expect the behavior to be.

 ### Reproduction

 Please try to reproduce the issue you're seeing in a sandbox.
 You can [fork this sandbox](https://codesandbox.io/s/m3xo745x2x) to get started.

-If you can't reproduce your issue in a sandbox, please list steps to reproduce your issue, and include exact version numbers for `victory` and `react`.
+If you can't reproduce your issue in a sandbox, please create a minimal git repo that demonstrates the problem you're seeing.
+Include instructions for installing and reproducing your error.

 # Feature Requests